PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/AlphaCrobatHunter.md

 Shiny hunt the alpha Crobat in the Snowpoint Temple using the method described here: https://www.youtube.com/watch?v=tz0b62pkKTk

 This program uses audio recognition to detect shinies.
-It can be used to shiny hunt Zubat and Golbat as they are either on or near the path taken to reach the alpha Crobat.
+And as such, it will also pick up shinies of anything on or near the path to the Crobat.
+- Alpha Crobat
+- Zubat
+- Golbat

+It is not yet known if the path taken brings it close enough to Barboach or Whiscash.

 <img src="images/AlphaCrobatHunter-0.jpg">